 Here’s how my Bored Jar turned out.
 Not quite as adorable as my inspiration, but it’ll do.

 But Will It Work on a Bored Kid?

 Heck yeah!
-What’s surprised us is how seriously Abby has taken the Bored Jar.
+What’s surprised us is how seriously our daughter has taken the Bored Jar.

 This weekend, she pulled out a stick that said “Do something nice for someone you love.”

 “Just something you think would make someone smile, like drawing them a picture or doing them a favor,” I explained.

 Then she came strutting out of my bedroom with a big grin on her face.

 I was a little nervous.
 So I hurried into the bedroom, and this is what I discovered: